Addiction In Columbus, Ohio: Stages and Warning Signs

 3. Contingency Planning

-According to a study by Nancy M. Petryc published in 2011, Contingency planning (CM) aims to ensure abstinence from substance use.
+Contingency planning (CM) aims to ensure abstinence from substance use.

-CM is mainly used with other interventions depending on your needs and the situation.
+CM is mainly used with other interventions, depending on your needs and the situation.

-4. Motivational Enhancement Therapy and Motivational Interviewing
+Check Coverage Now!4.
+Motivational Enhancement Therapy and Motivational Interviewing

 Motivational interviewing helps you discover how substance use does not align with your goals and principles.